Gauge origami and quiver W-algebras II: Vertex function and beyond quantum $q$-Langlands correspondence: W conformal block

 where the principal parts are defined by

 with the constant term under a slight modification from \eqref{eq:c_const},

 We define two different off-shell elliptic (pre-)stable envelopes as follows,

-\end{proposition} \begin{proof} It directly follows from Definition~\ref{def:OPEs_A0} with Lemma~\ref{lemma:SS_A0^}. \end{proof} For the moment, the choice of $\sigma' \in \bar{4}$ in $\Phi_{4;\sigma'}^\text{F}$ and $\widetilde{\operatorname{Stab}}^\text{F}_{4;\sigma'}$ is not unique.
+\end{proposition} \begin{proof} We may apply the same analysis as discussed in Proposition~\ref{prop:conf_block_A1}.
+In this case, we instead use the OPEs given in Definition~\ref{def:OPEs_A0} together with Lemma~\ref{lemma:SS_A0^} to obtain this formula. \end{proof} For the moment, the choice of $\sigma' \in \bar{4}$ in $\Phi_{4;\sigma'}^\text{F}$ and $\widetilde{\operatorname{Stab}}^\text{F}_{4;\sigma'}$ is not unique.
 It would be determined by the specialization of the parameter $K_\alpha = q_{\sigma'}$.
 The conformal block in the ``Fock formula''~\eqref{eq:block_A0^_F} is identified as the Coulomb branch localization formula of the 3d ADHM sigma model~\cite{Choi:2019zpz,Crew:2020psc}, where the corresponding matter content is described by the quiver diagram given in Fig.~\ref{fig:single_F}.
 Namely, it turns out to be the vertex function associated with the quasimaps to the Hilbert scheme of points on $\mathbb{C}^2$ denoted by $\operatorname{Hilb}_k(\mathbb{C}^{2})$ for $n = 1$~\cite{Smirnov:2019rmq}, and the corresponding Quot scheme for $n > 1$.
 In the ``MacMahon formula''~\eqref{eq:block_A0^_M}, it turns out to be similarly the vertex function for the quasimaps to $\operatorname{Hilb}_k(\mathbb{C}^{3})$~\cite{Cao:2023lon,Piazzalunga:2023qik} and also the higher-rank analog.
 See the corresponding quiver in Fig.~\ref{fig:single_M}.
 One can realize two different forms based on the same vertex operator as observed before~\cite{Kimura:2023bxy}.